🔄

 Ride Time: ≈ 5 hours

-Leaving Sonsón, we follow a paved but very winding mountain road through coffee and sugarcane country to the cowboy and coffee town of Nariño.
+Leaving Sonsón, our guided motorcycle tour through Colombia's Coffee Region follows a winding mountain road through coffee and sugarcane country to the cowboy town of Nariño.
 Here we stop to stretch our legs before turning onto an off-road route that descends into a warm river valley.
 At the bottom, we stop at the Espíritu Santo Hot Springs for lunch and a quick dip in the river or one of the thermal pools.

-After lunch, we cross a bridge into the department of Caldas and begin the climb back into the Central Andes on rough off-road tracks through cloud forest.
-Along the way, take in big views of the surrounding mountains and valleys before arriving in the small highland town of Pensilvania.
+After lunch, we cross into the department of Caldas and begin the climb back into the Central Andes on rough off-road tracks through cloud forest.
+Along the way, take in big views of the surrounding mountains and valleys before arriving in the highland town of Pensilvania.

 Distance: 125km